 Tom’s brother-in-law, Walter Young, husband to Lillian Kerr Young, passed away in late October.
 Walter ran the parking lot for over 20 years, where he was able to socialize with all the visitors here at Friendship, which he called his “little buddies.”

-Tom’s sister, Lula Kerr Fox, also known as “Minnie Pearl” her at Friendship, passed away in December.
-She was a shareholder and vendor her from 1968-2002.
+Tom’s sister, Lula Kerr Fox, also known as “Minnie Pearl” here at Friendship, passed away in December.
+She was a shareholder and vendor from 1968-2002.
 Her impression of “How-dyyyyy!” will always be remembered.

 Tom’s sister-in-law, Alice Kerr, wife to Tom’s brother Edward, passed away in November.